grouin/propa/README.md

 The last option is useful in order to do not propagate existing annotations on already processed files

+Specific options for propagation-v2.pl (and future versions):

-In addition, option -t (only for script propagation-v2/3.pl) takes into account the tokenization (e.g., if "le" has been tagged as a DET, the bigrams "le" in the word "table" will not be tagged if option -t is used).
+* -t takes into account the tokenization (e.g., if "le" has been tagged as a DET, the bigrams "le" in the word "table" will not be tagged if option -t is used).

+* -a (v4 and higher versions): allows to propagate attributes (only useful for unambiguous values of attributes; e.g., a main category "Person" may be sub-specified using an attribute to distinguish first name/last name, or to make differences between Patient and Medical doctor)

 ## License ##